 Ideally, your entire promotion or tenure dossier will not exceed 100 pages, excluding your curriculum vitae and your internal and external letters of reference.
 You should exceed this limit only if you feel that a more extensive dossier is necessary to ensure adequate consideration and evaluation of your accomplishments.

-Depending on your academic focus, your dossier should include separate portfolios that summarize your work in teaching, clinical care, and research or scholarship.
-Each portfolio, in turn, will include your narratives, promotion matrix tables, teaching or other evaluations and may also include letters of commendation and other relevant supporting documents.
+Depending on your academic focus, your dossier should include separate portfolios that summarize your work in teaching, clinical care and scholarship.
+Each portfolio, in turn, will include your narratives, promotion matrix tables, teaching evaluations and other relevant supporting documents.